Kurdish militants tighten grip on Syria's northeast

 KURDISH ROLE

-Kurds in Syria have played a complex role in Syrian civil war, which has pitted Sunni Muslims against Assad's Alawite minority, an offshoot of Shi'ite Islam that has controlled the country since the 1960s.
+Kurds in Syria have played a complex role in Syria's civil war, which has pitted mostly Sunni Muslim rebels against Assad's Alawite minority, an offshoot of Shi'ite Islam.

-Different Kurdish militia have fought on both sides while the rise of al-Qaeda has strengthened militant Kurdish groups linked to the PKK, which has been traditionally opposed by non-violent Kurdish political parties.
+Different Kurdish militia have fought on both sides while the rise of al Qaeda has strengthened Kurdish militants linked to the PKK, which has been traditionally opposed by non-violent Kurdish political parties.

 Kurds comprise around 10 percent of Syria's 23 million population.
 They are concentrated in Hasakah, in parts of Damascus and in Ifrin province north of Aleppo, where there has also been intense fighting between Kurds and Arab rebel units.